A strategic lens to analyze the 5 distinct forces that determine industry profitability.

 Porter's Five Forces is a strategic framework developed by Michael E. Porter, a professor at Harvard Business School.
 He introduced it in his 1979 book Competitive Strategy: Techniques for Analyzing Industries and Competitors.

-It is designed to help businesses understand the competitive dynamics of their industry and make better strategic decisions.
-The model identifies five forces that usually influence the profitability and competitive intensity of your target industry.
+It is designed to help businesses understand the underlying competitive dynamics of an industry and make better strategic decisions.
+The model identifies five forces that shape profitability and competitive intensity.

 These forces help you see who holds power, where potential threats lie, and which opportunities you can tap into.